tmaxmax/go-sse/README.md

 will tell Joe to replay all valid events!
 Replayers can do so much more (for example, add IDs to events automatically): read the [docs][3] on how to use the existing ones and how to implement yours.

 You can also implement your own replayers: maybe you need persistent storage for your events?
-Or event validity is determined based on other criterias than expiry time?
+Or event validity is determined based on other criteria than expiry time?
 And if you think your replayer may be useful to others, you are encouraged to share it!

 `go-sse` created the `Replayer` interface mainly for `Joe`, but it encourages you to integrate it with your own `Provider` implementations, where suitable.